malhill/myTeamsApp/README.md

 ## General
 * For this project we were given test parameters that allowed us to create javascript functions (in lib folder).
 Assets contain the instructions for the project, example images, and the screenshot/video showing how the app works.
+* Needed to find acceptance criteria, copied it into app.js

 ## Javascript
 * Created constructs according to file name